qmk/qmk_firmware/docs/feature_encoders.md

 #define ENCODER_DIRECTION_FLIP
 ```

-Additionally, the resolution can be specified in the same file (the default & suggested is 4):
+Additionally, the resolution can be specified in the same file.
+The resolution defines how many times the enoder registers a turn before updating its state.
+The default & suggested is 4, not 1, because many encoders will register multiple turns between each dent.
+This can be defined with:

 ```c
 #define ENCODER_RESOLUTION 4